DavidMcLaughlin208/PixelSorting/README.md

 The code execution could not proceed because (LIBRARYNAME).dll was not found.
 Reinstalling the program may fix the problem.

 ### Remaining items before initial release:
-  * Manually test all of the file formats allowed by the relevant image/videos libraries being used
   * Include default video and mask for testing and demonstration purposes
   * Add icon: [Guide](https://forum.openframeworks.cc/t/how-to-get-rid-of-console-and-set-proper-app-icon/24227/2)
-  * See if I can get this to run on MacOS
   * Write documentation and create walkthrough video

 ### Todo List